PyMVPA/PyMVPA/doc/source/tutorial_start.rst

 .. exercise::

   Try calling the ``hspl`` object with our dataset.
 What happens?
-How can we we get the split datasets from it?
+How can we get the split datasets from it?

 Once the ``cvte`` object is created, it can be called with a dataset and will internally perform all splitting, as well as training and testing on each